 This girl’s Air Force father is a “superhero.”
 The dramatic reveal of the returning father behind the screen was a nice touch.

-Then there were was this soldier who had a pressing question on his mind upon his return.
+Then there was this soldier, who had a pressing question on his mind upon his return.
 Now this was one heck of a cheer.

 But wait!
 Don’t forget the furry friends.
-These pets are just as happy to see their masters:
+These pets are happy to see their masters: